moorepants/eme171/content/pages/lab-01.rst

 Functions (20 points)

-- All 5 functions (1 state derivative, 2 inputs, 2 outputs) are present and
+- [20] All 5 functions (1 state derivative, 2 inputs, 2 outputs) are present
-  take correct inputs and produce the expected outputs
+  and take correct inputs and produce the expected outputs.
-- Most functions are present and mostly take correct inputs and produce the expected outputs
+- [10] Most functions are present and mostly take correct inputs and produce the expected outputs
-- No functions are present.
+- [0] No functions are present.

-Main Script (15 points)
+Main Script (10 points)

-- Constant parameters only defined once in main script; Integration produces the correct state, input, and output trajectories; Good choices in number of time steps and resolution are chosen
+- [10] Constant parameters only defined once in main script(s); Integration produces the correct state, input, and output trajectories; Good choices in number of time steps and resolution are chosen
+- [5] Parameters are defined in multiple places; Integration produces some correct state, input, and output trajectories; Poor choices in number of time steps and resolution are chosen

-- Constants defined redundantly; Integration produces incorrect trajectories;
-  Poor choices in time duration and steps
+- [0] Constants defined redundantly; Integration produces incorrect trajectories; Poor choices in time duration and steps

-Explanations (15 points)
+Explanations (10 points)

-- Explanation of no damping is correct and well explained; Explanation of second road input behavior correctly describes results
+- [10] Explanation of no damping is correct and well explained; Explanation of second road input behavior correctly describes results; Plots of appropriate variables are used in the explanations
+- [5] Explanation of no damping is somewhat correct and reasonably explained;
+  Explanation of second road input behavior somewhat correctly describes results; Plots of appropriate variables are used in the explanations, but some are missing

-- Explanation of no damping is incorrect and poorly explained; Explanation of second road input behavior incorrectly describes results
+- [0] Explanation of no damping is incorrect and poorly explained; Explanation of second road input behavior incorrectly describes results

 Report and Code Formatting (10 points)

-- All axes labeled with units, legible font sizes, informative captions;
+- [10] All axes labeled with units, legible font sizes, informative captions;
   Functions are documented with docstrings which fully explain the inputs and outputs; Professional, very legible, quality writing; All report format requirements met
+- [5] Some axes labeled with units, mostly legible font sizes, less-than-informative captions; Functions have docstrings but the inputs and outputs are not fully explained; Semi-professional, somewhat legible, writing needs improvement; Most report format requirements met

-- Axes do not have labels, legible font sizes, or informative captions;
+- [0] Axes do not have labels, legible font sizes, or informative captions;
-  Functions do not have docstrings; Report is not professionally written and formatted.
+  Functions do not have docstrings; Report is not professionally written and formatted; Report format requirements are not met

+Attendance [10 points]

+- [10] Attended at least one lab session in two weeks prior to due date.
+- [0] Did not Attended at least one lab session in two weeks prior to due date.

+Attendance [10 points]

+- [10] Both students attended at least 1 lab session for the two weeks prior to the lab being due.
+- [0] Boht students did not attend a lab.

+Contributions [10 points]

+- [10] Very clear that everyone in the lab group conrtributed equitably. (both need to do some coding, both work on bond graph, both should contribute to writing)
+- [5] Needs improvement in equitable
+- [0] Clear that everyone is not contributing equilably

 Introduction
 ============